 The species that contributed most to turnover in the lowest size fragments were represented by a mere 1 or 2 pairs.
 This number increases with the size of fragment and drops again in the group of the largest fragments (Table 4).
 The mean number of pairs of the species participating most in the species turnover was, as a rule, less than one, except for the largest fragments.
-Although the range of breeding pairs significantly varied in some species, it was only for Marsh Warbler Download from the species and Whinchat Saxioola control to the species of the Table 4.
+Although the range of breeding pairs significantly varied in some species, it was only for Marsh Warbler Downloaded From: https://complete.bioone.org/journals/Acta-Omithologica.on

+Table 4.
 Contribution of individual species to turnover rate (TR) and mean number of pairs (Np \pm SD) of the species contributing most to turnover according to size classes of habitat fragments. % - percentage of sample plots occupied, n - number of fragments, n_a - average number of species \pm SD.